Deriansyh14/MLOps_Projek/README.md

 A comprehensive MLOps project implementing topic modeling using BERTopic with production-ready infrastructure including model tracking, monitoring, CLI, testing, and deployment capabilities.

-## Latar belakang
+## Project Background
-Dalam era Big Data, analisis volume data teks yang masif menjadi kebutuhan mendesak.
-Pemodelan Topik (Topic Modeling), khususnya menggunakan BERTopic yang memanfaatkan kekuatan transformer embeddings, adalah solusi state-of-the-art untuk mengekstrak wawasan terstruktur.
-Namun, keberhasilan model machine learning (ML) di dunia nyata sangat bergantung pada implementasi operasional yang solid sebuah disiplin yang dikenal sebagai MLOps.
+In the era of Big Data, the analysis of massive volumes of text data has become an urgent necessity.
+Topic Modeling, particularly using BERTopic, which leverages the power of transformer embeddings, is a state-of-the-art solution for extracting structured insights.
+However, the success of a machine learning (ML) model in the real world heavily depends on solid operational implementation a discipline known as MLOps.

-Proyek ini bertujuan untuk menjembatani kesenjangan antara pengembangan model BERTopic dan implementasi produksi yang robust.
-Kami menyediakan pipeline MLOps end-to-end yang komprehensif, dirancang untuk mengatasi tantangan utama, seperti Topic Drift, kurangnya reproduksibilitas, dan kesulitan monitoring performa model setelah deployment.
+This project aims to bridge the gap between BERTopic model development and robust production implementation.
+We provide a comprehensive, end-to-end MLOps pipeline designed to overcome key challenges, such as Topic Drift, poor reproducibility, and the difficulty of monitoring model performance post-deployment.

 ## MLOps Architecture
 This project follows a standard MLOps workflow consisting of three main phases: